 One of the most challenging things for college parents and families is deciphering their student’s emotions.
-Instead of being at home across the kitchen table – where you can see every nuance of your student’s face and body language – you are now conversing with them (or seeing them) via email, cell phone/FaceTime, text message, Instagram, etc.
+Instead of being at home across the kitchen table – where you can see every nuance of your student’s face and body language – you are now conversing with them (or seeing them) via text, FaceTime, Zoom, phone call, etc.

 To contact the Office of Family Engagement, please visit our contact page.